bnizz/cet/README.md

 - Copy font to `..\\Turtle WoW\\Interface\\AddOns\\pfUI\\fonts`
 - Update pfUI font settings in the addon configuration

+- To update pfUI, open config and enable the ARIALN font for UI elements which are showing blank characters
+- Settings -> General -> Standard Text Font is the main setting I think

 ### Locale Emulator Setup
+This section is only if you wish to copy / paste Chinese characters yourself

 #### Installation
 - Download Locale Emulator from GitHub (v2.5.0.1)